SUI-Components/sui/packages/sui-ssr/README.md

 If you want to apply this new technique proposal by Google to improve your SEO and your site's performance you have to set up the entry *dynamicsURLS* in the config of the package json with an array of allowed urls.
 Each entry in this array must be a string and follow the structure of a RegExp constructor.

 More info about Dynamic Rendering here: https://developers.google.com/search/docs/guides/dynamic-rendering

+## Critical CSS

+For development you will need start the server with env var `CRITICAL_CSS_HOST` to allow to the external service request your current page.

 ## Environment variables